cycjimmy/weixin-share/README.md

 ```

 ## CDN
-To use via a CDN include this in your html:
+To use via a CDN include this in your HTML:
 ```text
 <script src="https://cdn.jsdelivr.net/npm/weixin-share@1/build/WxShare.min.js"></script>
 ```